-Built by King Henry VII in the mid-16th century and located in Pall Mall, St James's Palace is the ceremonial meeting place of the Accession Council and the London residence of several members of the Royal Family.
+Built by King Henry VIII in the mid-16th century and located in Pall Mall, St James's Palace is the ceremonial meeting place of the Accession Council and the London residence of several members of the Royal Family.

 See below for alternative royal residences, which are open to the public.